-Alternatively, Minagawa and Saito (2014) found lower levels of depressive symptoms among elderly women (but not men) and Pearson et al. (2017) found an association between cellphone ownership and increased wellbeing (101,102).
-These studies also suffer from the same shortcomings in terms of association with RFR since only phone use or ownership were examined.
+Alternatively, Minagawa and Saito (2014) found lower levels of depressive symptoms among elderly women (but not men).
+Also, Pearson et al. (2017) found an association between cellphone ownership and increased wellbeing (102,103).
+These studies suffer from the same shortcomings in terms of association with RFR since only phone use or ownership were examined.

 Among the studies examining the relationship between RFR exposure and mental health, most relied on surveys to assess exposure to wireless devices rather than directly measure RFR.
-Moreover, many of the studies are cross-sectional making it difficult to draw conclusions about the effects of RFR or cell phone use on mental health.
-Screen time appears to have strong associations with various mental health indicators and the exact attributes associated with the use of these devices need to be explored further in longitudinal studies, in-depth mental health assessments, double blind studies, and solid RFR exposure assessments.
+Moreover, many of the studies are cross-sectional, which makes it difficult to draw conclusions about the effects of RFR or cell phone use on mental health.
+Screen time appears to have strong associations with various mental health indicators.
+The exact attributes associated with the use of these devices need to be explored further in longitudinal studies, in-depth mental health assessments, double-blind studies, and solid RFR exposure assessments.

-Wilmer et al. (2017) reviewed the research that investigated associations between mobile technology habits and cognitive abilities without consideration for RFR exposure (103).
-The authors indicated that there is no firm evidence of cognitive effects from cell phone use and stressed the need to differentiate between different cell phone uses such as for text messaging, email, and social media vs gaming or browsing the web, thereby highlighting the potential effect of what people do on their devices rather than the associated RFR exposure.
+Wilmer et al. (2017) reviewed the research that investigated associations between mobile technology habits and cognitive abilities without consideration for RFR exposure (104).
+The authors indicated that there is no firm evidence of cognitive effects from cell phone use.
+The authors stressed the need to differentiate between different cell phone uses such as for text messaging, email, and social media vs gaming or browsing the web, thus highlighting the potential effect of what people do on their devices rather than the associated RFR exposure.

-A summary of studies reviewed in this section is available in Appendix Table 4.
+A summary of the studies reviewed in this section is available in Appendix Table 4.